Skip to main content

 • As explained in the beginner's guide, we do not typically perform Tempo Clues, because they do not meet Minimum Clue Value Principle.

 • When a Tempo Clue touches multiple cards, the focus is on the leftmost card.
+The non-focused cards are not promised to be playable.

 • We treat Tempo Clues differently depending on whether they are valuable or not valuable.
 See the next two sections below.